magbw/web_scraping_workshop/content/7-python_scraping.md

 print(quote)
 ```
 This has returned us a list with all the quotes on the first page.
 We still have some html code that we are probably not interested in.
 We can access the text of an individual quote using the .text command.
 We will subset our quote list to the first element and return the text.
+Remember [] are used to subset a list, and 0 will return the first element in the list quote.

 ```python
 print(quote[0].text)